Fashionable crossovers

 The high birth rate between 1945-1965 almost doubled the pre-war number of children throughout the world — the emergence of this new clientele of young people (less than 20 years of age), whose financial resources were by and large superior to those of their parents at the same age.
 This resulted in the identification of youth as a target market.
 Everything made was to accentuate the youthful spirit.
 This was the earliest form of sportswear, which was to become the identity of youth world over in another couple of decades.

-Today the MTV, McDonald’s, Coca- Cola, Levi’s and Nike generation throughout the globe can be identified with a kind of dressing which has crossed every boundary, thanks to the communication breakthrough.
+Today the MTV, McDonald’s, Coca- Cola, Levi's and Nike generation throughout the globe can be identified with a kind of dressing which has crossed every boundary, thanks to the communication breakthrough.
 When a fashion wanes or a garment is past its best, it is simply jettisoned.
 This suits the quick turnover high street market led by mass production in which, to ensure survival, every element of apparel manufacture is thoroughly researched.
-Thus places like Mumbai’s Fashion Street have become the place for the fashionable to walk into.
+Thus places like Mumbai's Fashion Street have become the place for the fashionable to walk into.
 Western apparels, which defines fashion, are manufactured in underdeveloped countries.
 The surplus and rejects find their way to the local markets.
-Innumerable shops selling export surplus mushrooming in the fashion streets make it possible for the city’s vulnerable crowd to throng to these places and pick up apparels at throwaway prices.
+Innumerable shops selling export surplus mushrooming in the fashion streets make it possible for the city's vulnerable crowd to throng to these places and pick up apparels at throwaway prices.
 When mixed and matched, a fashion statement is ready to be made as in any Western country.
 Dressing-room mirrors throughout the ages have reflected these trends.
 It has also happened so in the Indian fashion scene though appearances have been quite subtle.
-By fusing tradition and modernity, craftsmanship and ne
+By fusing tradition and modernity, craftsmanship and ne w technology, the world fashion scene absorbs the inevitable globalization of markets, arranges the blending of cultures and introduces culture to the next season.

 The question of adaptation of Western clothing habits by the Indian is an ongoing debate.
 The mirror image is more often than not missed.
 If Indians ape the West, so do the Westerners look back into the dust of India for many an inspiration to their clothing.
 Paul Smith dresses down the traditional sari as a sarong, while Dries Van Noten outfitted stars such as Julliane Moore in hot orange salwars.
 Gautier made the collection on Krishna and Madonna sported the sari.
 Are these not enough proof that India is hot in terms of fashion and changes do happen slowly in this country?